Vitamin K deficiency bleeding

 What is hemorrhagic disease of the newborn?

-Depending on when bleeding after birth occurs, so causes will differ.
-"Classical" vit k deficiency results from poor transfer of vit k from mother to baby during pregnancy and before the baby is capable of making his/ her own vit k.
+Depending on when bleeding after birth occurs, the causes will differ.
+"Classical" vit k deficiency results from poor transfer of vit k from mother to baby during pregnancy and before the baby is capable of making their own vit k.

 What are hemorrhagic disease of the newborn care options?